littleosbook/aenix/doc/book/paging.md

 directory and page table both fit in a page frame themselves.

-The translation of linear addresses to physical addresses is described in figure 7-1.
+The translation of linear addresses to physical addresses is described in the figure below.

 It is also possible to use 4MB pages.
 A PDE then points directly to a 4MB page frame, which needs to be aligned on a 4MB address boundary.
-The address translation is almost the same as in figure 7-1, with just the page table step removed.
+The address translation is almost the same as in the figure, with just the page table step removed.
 It is possible to mix 4MB and 4KB pages.

-![Figure 7-1: Translating linear addresses to physical addresses.
+![Figure: Translating linear addresses to physical addresses.
 ](images/intel_4_2_linear_address_translation.png)

 The 20 bits pointing to the current PDT is stored in the `cr3` register, with